-And while Shopify and the market’s trend was up, the mirror is also true.
+And while Shopify and the market’s trend were up, the mirror is also true.
 A breakdown of the lower Keltner Channel while in a downtrend can be a profitable short.
 The same goes for a pullback.

 Sideways Market, Volatility Breakout

 Volatility breakouts are a style of short-term trading designed to capture the next move.
-When prices contract and then make a significant move to the upside or downside, the odds favor the immediate momentum.
+When prices contract and make a significant move to the upside or downside, the odds favor the immediate momentum.